 How Ambiq Contributes

-Ambiq’s ultra-low-power microprocessors are transforming hearable technology, both in terms of their capabilities and their potential.
-By enabling always-on voice detection and recognition, ear-worn devices can go beyond basic biometric measurement.
-Overnight, these hearables are evolving into voice assistants capable of integrating into our lives for a wireless and hands-free healthcare guidance.
+Ambiq’s ultra-low-power System on Chip (SoC) solutions are transforming hearable technology, both in terms of their capabilities and their potential.
+By enabling always-on voice detection and recognition, ear-worn devices can do more than play music.
+Overnight, these hearables are evolving into voice assistants capable of integrating into our personal and work lives for a wireless and hands-free guidance.

-For the last ten years, Ambiq has been laser-focused on inventing and delivering the most revolutionary microcontroller (MCU) and System-on-Chip (SoC) solutions in the market.
-Through the advanced Subthreshold Power Optimized Technology (SPOT) platform, Ambiq has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years on a lithium battery or a single charge.
+For the last ten years, Ambiq has been laser-focused on innovating and delivering the most revolutionary SoC solutions in the market.
+Through the advanced Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq has helped many leading manufacturers worldwide create products that can operate for days, months, and sometimes years on a lithium battery or a single charge.
 For more information, visit www.ambiq.com.